WNC Health Insurance

 Group health insurance plans offered outside of the Health Insurance Marketplace have traditionally established premiums based on the type of coverage offered, with increased premiums for services such as maternity care.

-Beginning in January, 2014, all individual and small group health insurance plans, even those not participating in the Health Insurance Marketplace, must offer the following minimal essential health benefits:
+As of January 2014, all individual and small group health insurance plans, even those not participating in the Health Insurance Marketplace, must offer the following minimal essential health benefits:

 - ambulatory patient services